- This is the website for The American Cuolege of Obstetricians and Gynecologists.

 As we strive to provide individualized care, we recognize that different women have different expectations and preferences.
 Although deliveries do not always go, “according to plan”, we recognize that you may have certain preferences that you would like for us to know and discuss.
 Please let us know if you are interested so that we may coordinate a consultation with a Birth Navigator to begin this dialogue.

 VBAC may certainly be an option for you.
 There are certain factors to take into consideration when weighing the pros and cons.
 Some women are excellent candidates to attempt VBAC, while others are not, for various reasons.
 The physicians at Women’s Health Advantage will provide individualized and thorough counseling to help guide you as you make your decision.

 - There is a reasonable chance that your own physician will deliver your baby, but it is not guaranteed.
 You will, however, be delivered by one of the physicians (or midwife) from Women’s Health Advantage.
-At the present time, we have a call system in place where four WHA physicians are on call on any given night, one for each of the four hospitals including Dupont Hospital, Parkview Regional Medical Center, Lutheran Hospital and Dekalb Hospital.
+At the present time, we have a call system in place where three WHA physicians are on call on any given night, one for each of the three hospitals including Dupont Hospital, Parkview Regional Medical Center, and Lutheran Hospital.
 Please note that our physicians do NOT deliver at or go to Parkview Randallia, so please do not go there.

 - Sometimes our physicians’ schedules are flexible and allow for a greater chance that you will have your own doctor for delivery.